Honda to recall 1,338 cars in India to replace passenger air bag inflator

-NEW DELHI The local unit of Honda Motor Co (7267.T) will recall 1,338 cars in India to carry out preventive replacement of the passenger side air bag inflator, the company said in an emailed statement on Wednesday.
+NEW DELHI, July 16 The local unit of Honda Motor Co will recall 1,338 cars in India to carry out preventive replacement of the passenger side air bag inflator, the company said in an emailed statement on Wednesday.

 The announcement is part of Honda's recall regarding the potential defect related to passenger air bag inflators which the company announced in June, according to the statement.